lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 2. Chimp hearts are also too small for human patients, as we are endurance-adapted with large cardiac output while chimps are not.
 3. Chimps are prohibitively impractical and unethical to keep in captivity for organ donation.

 Chimps in general are rarely useful models for humans despite their high genetic similarity, due to a variety of epigenetic differences ([Bailey, 2011](https://journals.sagepub.com/doi/10.1177/026119291103900608)).
 Pigs happen to have the right sized hearts and are far easier to domesticate.
-Genetic engineering of the pigs is required to remove the proteins that would trigger an immune rejection in humans: all xenotransplants without such genetic modification have failed ([Wang *et al.*, 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC8961469/)).
+Genetic engineering of the pigs is required to remove the antigens that would trigger an immune rejection in humans: all xenotransplants without such genetic modification have failed ([Wang *et al.*, 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC8961469/)).

 ## Protein Folding Prediction